hyosung11/Launch-School/Courses/JS109/glossary.md

 The `find()` method returns the value of the **first** element in the provided array that satisfies the provided testing function.
 If no values satisfy the testing function, `undefined` is returned.

-The `find` method executes the `callbackFn` function once for each index of the array until the `callbackFn` returns a truthy value.
+The `find` method executes the callback function once for each index of the array until the callback function returns a truthy value.
 If so, `find` immediately returns the value of that element.
 Otherwise, `find` returns `undefined`.

 ```js
 let array = [5, 12, 8, 130, 44];